CaptDany/library-app-react/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine
-- MongoDB Atlas account and connection string
+- MongoDB server running locally on the default port (27017) or a custom port (if you have configured MongoDB to use a different port)

-### Installation
+### Frontend Installation

 1. Clone the repository: